What is the Holy Eucharist

 A child receives the Eucharist for the first time upon reaching the age of reason, generally assumed to be in second grade.
 In conjunction with formation classes, parents participate in educating their child for this celebration of the Sacrament.
 All the children prepared celebrate the sacrament on the appointed days.
 It is required that children have this preparation and sufficient knowledge to understand the mystery of Christ (Canon #913).

-All second grade students in the Religious Education Program (classroom or parent-guided study) or attend St. Mary's School, prepare together for this sacrament.
+All second-grade students in the Religious Education Program (classroom or parent-guided study) prepare together for this sacrament.
 First Communion is celebrated during the Easter season.

-You can register your child(ren) for the Religious Education (RE) program on Wednesday evenings or call Alicia at 355-8182.
+You may register your child(ren) for the Religious Education (RE) program on Wednesday evenings or call the office at 355-2054.